 In Iceland, the climate is dominated by two phenomena.
 The Gulf Stream creates normally refreshing summers and fairly mild winters

 Anyway, the weather can also be affected by the East Greenland polar curving south-eastwards round the north and east coasts.
-It sometimes means the weather can change very suddenly, and you have as a tourist should be prepared by that.
+It sometimes means the weather can change very suddenly.

 Warmed by the Gulf Stream, Iceland has a surprisingly temperate climate for its latitude.
 In summer, temperatures range between 10 and 25°C (50-77 F).
 Because of the notoriously fickle weather and strong winds, it is recommended to bring a hat just in case or bring or buy a traditional hand-knitted wool sweater.

 Iceland’s is also well known related to nearby Arctic Circle about the “white nights” due the Midnight Sun in the summer months.
 This is a natural phenomenon in which the setting sun doesn’t fully dip below the horizon.
 Iceland experiences its peak daylight hours during the Summer Solstice in late June.
 Some travellers find it beneficial to bring sleeping masks during summer visits.

 The most summer adventures and activities go out from Reykjavik and capital area.
-Horse-riding, hot spring bathing, hiking, biking and not to forget the most famous tours and adventure trips to Iceland's most renowned natural attractions.
+Horse-riding, hot spring bathing, hiking, biking, and not to forget the most popular tours and adventure trips to Iceland's most renowned natural attractions.

 Comparable to New England, winter temperatures average at a mild 0 to -10 degrees Celsius (32 to 14 F).
 At the other extreme, the days are much shorter during winter, with only 4 or 5 hours of sunlight around the solstice in December.
 These fluctuations are even more extreme in the northern part of the country.